CNN vs. The Onion - Beta Binomial

 • Did updating your beliefs with data change your thinking?
 In what way?

-• If you had chosen a different prior (e.g., more vague or more confident), how would your posterior have changed?
+• If you had chosen a different prior (e.g., more vague or more informative), how would your posterior have changed?

 • What does this activity show about the role of prior knowledge or assumptions in data analysis?

-Take a few minutes to jot down your thoughts before share your ideas with a partner or group.
+Take a few minutes to jot down your thoughts before sharing your ideas with a partner or group.